 A natural procedure with no side effects, acupuncture is sometimes used as a complementary therapy in substance abuse and mental health treatment.

-Three main characteristics of acupuncture treatment enhance overall functioning:
+Three main characteristics of acupuncture enhance overall functioning:

 - As a non-verbal intervention, acupuncture helps reach clients who need complementary approaches to talk therapy.

-- Acupuncture therapy helps reduce agitation and anxiety while promoting a sense of calmness and receptivity.
+- Acupuncture helps reduce agitation and anxiety while promoting a sense of calmness and receptivity.

 - Acupuncture can help develop an inner meditative core, even among the most resistant or fearful client.